Rotherhithe railway station: Layout

 Rotherhithe station has two platforms (northbound and southbound) and is accessed by two escalators (one up, one down) and a flight of stairs to a landing, then stairs only to platform level.

 There are ticket barriers in the ticket office controlling access to the platforms.

 The station platforms are situated close to the southern end of the 1843 Thames Tunnel built by the Brunels, and some of the tunnel's original brickwork can be seen from the north end of the platforms.
 A better view of the Thames Tunnel portals can be seen from the platforms at Wapping railway station on the opposite side of the river.

 At the southern end of the Rotherhithe station platforms, the approach ramp for the 1908 Rotherhithe Tunnel passes above the railway on a low and angled road bridge which is highly unusual for being located below water level.
 The bridge structure is easily visible (pictured, left) and is currently painted blue.
 The Rotherhithe Tunnel portal is also visible when looking up from the southern end of the northbound platform.

 Services

 All times below are correct as of the December 2015 timetables.

 London Overground

-East London Line
+Windrush line

-On Mondays to Saturdays there is a service every 5–10 minutes throughout the day, while on Sundays before 13:00 there is a service every 5–9 minutes, changing to every 7–8 minutes until the end of service after that.
+Rotherhithe is served by the Windrush line of the London Overground.
+On Mondays to Saturdays there is a service every 3–4 minutes throughout the day, while on Sundays before 13:00 there is a service every 5–9 minutes, changing to every 7–8 minutes until the end of service after that.
 Current off peak frequency is: